7 Ways to Score Amazon Prime Membership Deals

 Use the Amazon Shopping App

 You can save and pay with the app, as well.
 Just choose the In-Store Code tab and you'll see a generated QR code.
-Then you can scan that at Amazon stores, including Go, Fresh, Books, 4-Star, and Pop Up.
-You can also use it at Whole Foods to save an extra 10% as a Prime member.
+Then you can scan that at Amazon stores, including Go and Fresh.
+You can also use it at Whole Foods to save an extra 10% on select items as a Prime member.

 Plan Ahead for Lightning Deals

 The term "Lightning Deals" might not sound like something you can plan ahead for, but you absolutely can.
-It's especially valuable if you hold a Prime membership.
+These offers are especially valuable if you hold a Prime membership.
 Whether you're using the Amazon app or the desktop site, you can take a look at the daily deals, then filter that down to look at upcoming deals.
 From there, you can click "Watch this deal" on any upcoming offers you're interested in.
-When the deals go live, you'll receive notifications on your phone or desktop — if you've enabled them.
+When the deals go live, you can receive notifications on the app — if you've enabled them.

 Take Advantage of Coupons